Program notes are essays about classical composers and their works,

-as a classical radio announcer, pre-concert/pre-opera speaker, author of six books on classical music, and a university professor of music.
+as a classical radio announcer, pre-concert/pre-opera speaker, author of ten books on classical music, and a university professor of music.

-My current clients for written notes and performance talks include Encyclopædia Britannica, Opera Colorado, the Colorado Symphony, ranging from the Renaissance to newly commissioned works.
+My current clients for written notes and performance talks include Encyclopædia Britannica, Opera Colorado, and others ranging from the Renaissance to newly commissioned works.
 I regularly